lucasconstantino/SassySkeleton/README.md

 #### Library

 This is were most of the code should reside.
 However, **no file in this directory should output CSS**.
-It is consisted only of variables, functions, mixins or [silent classes (placeholders)](http://thesassway.com/intermediate/understanding-placeholder-selectors).
+It should consist only of variables, functions, mixins or [silent classes (placeholders)](http://thesassway.com/intermediate/understanding-placeholder-selectors).

 #### Partials

 Here is where the bond between the library and your CSS selectors should occur.
-Most of the code here will be the usage of mixins or extension of placeholders by the project's semantic CSS selectors.
+Most of the code here will consist of the usage of mixins or placeholders by semantic CSS selectors.

-> Although that's the premise, I have to confess it's no easy job to keep most of CSS out of this directory, but the advantage of styling this way is that everything that's created inside the library as non-emitting CSS can be reused across all your styles, keeping your code both DRY and easy to maintain.
+> Although that's the goal, I have to confess it's no easy job to keep style definitions out of this directory, but the advantage of styling this way is that everything that's created inside the library as non-emitting CSS can be reused across all your elements, keeping your code both DRY and easy to maintain.

 #### Sources

-In the *partials* directory, you will have many component-specific files.
+In the *partials* directory, you will have many element specific files.
 In the *source* directory, you will have one or more context specific stylesheet generators, a.k.a Sass compiling files.
-Usually, you use "*_*" (underline) preceding your file names to avoid it beeing compiled by Sass.
-As we divide all our files in multiple directories, using [Compass' *add_import_path*](http://compass-style.org/help/tutorials/configuration-reference/) to have them all available, we should probably have only the files that should be compiled in this directory.
 These files will consist of the import of the hole library files (using ```@import library``` statement) and the import of some partial files that "fulfill" the styles for the context where the compiled file will be used.

+> Usually with Sass we use "_" (underline) preceding your file names to avoid them from beeing compiled by Sass, what makes them *partials*.
+In this structure, as we divide all our files in multiple directories and use [Compass' *add_import_path*](http://compass-style.org/help/tutorials/configuration-reference/) to have them all available, only the *sources* directory will be watched against changes and get compiled, so the files on the other directories don't have to use the underline naming to be ignored.

 ## License